16 Healthy Grilling Tips From Food Safety Experts

-According to a report from the World Cancer Research Fund and the American Institute of Cancer Research, when meat is cooked above 400 degrees, as can be the case with grilling and charbroiling, high levels of carcinogenic compounds are formed.
-And there’s evidence that these chemicals may contribute to increased risk for breast cancer, according to research in the Journal Environmental International.
-Researchers from UC Davis Cancer Center recommend precooking meat briefly in the microwave and using a marinade to reduce levels of carcinogenic compounds.
-Follow these grilling guidelines to cut your cancer risk from grilled meat.
+When the meat is cooked at high temperatures, as can be the case with grilling and charbroiling, high levels of carcinogenic compounds may form, according to the National Cancer Institute.
+And there’s evidence that these chemicals may contribute to an increased risk for cancer, according to research in the Journal Environmental International.
+The American Institute for Cancer Research recommends precooking meat briefly in the microwave and using a marinade to reduce levels of carcinogenic compounds.

 Weber’s Tips and Tricks for Grilling Success recommends keeping the lid closed to allow the grate to get hot enough to sear the food.
 It helps speed up the cooking time to prevent the food from drying out and traps the smoky flavor that develops when fat and juices vaporize in the grill.
 It can also help prevent flare-ups by limiting the amount of oxygen available.
 If a flare-up happens, move your food away from the direct heat until the flame dies down.
 Keeping the cover closed is also important for getting your food to a safe internal temperature.